jim60105/jim60105/README.md

 ### ![Cloudflare](https://img.shields.io/badge/Cloudflare-F38020?style=for-the-badge&logo=Cloudflare&logoColor=white) ![Azure Functions](https://img.shields.io/badge/Azure_Functions-0062AD?style=for-the-badge&logo=azure-functions&logoColor=white)

-I gotta talk about **cloud computing services**, man.
+I gotta talk about **cloud computing services**.
 I have delve into both Cloudflare Workers and Azure Functions.
 They are truly a blessing for those on a tight budget!
 Thanks to them, I managed to slash the operational costs of [Sound Buttons](https://github.com/sound-buttons/sound-buttons_upload-backend) to practically nothing on the backend servers.

 Furthermore, Cloudflare workers are great for [generating open graph meta tags](https://github.com/Recorder-moe/OpenGraphTagBuilder) in front of the SPA and also well-suited for [web applications that experience high traffic](https://github.com/jim60105/simple-poll-system).
 I have written a few [blog posts](https://blog.maki0419.com/search/label/Cloudflare) on this topic (in Chinese).